slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On change and adapting

 <!--
-> *"Those who cannot change their minds cannot change anything." -- George Bernard Shaw*
-> *"Be the change you want to see in the world." -- Mahatma Gandhi*
-> *"Everyone thinks of changing the world, but no one thinks of changing himself." -- Leo Tolstoy*
-> *"God grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference." -- St. Francis of Assisi*
-> *"Change before you have to." -- Jack Welch*
-> *"I've finally learned what "upward compatible" means.
-It means we get to keep all our old mistakes." -- Dennie van Tassel*
-> *"It is not the strongest of the species that survive, nor the most intelligent, but the one most responsive to change." -- Charles Darwin*
-> *"The key to change... is to let go of fear." -- Rosanne Cash*
-> *"Things do not change; we change." -- Henry David Thoreau*
-> *"When we are no longer able to change a situation, we are challenged to change ourselves." -- Victor Frankl*

-> *"The world is changed by your example, not by your opinion."
--- Paulo Coelho*
-> *"At high tide the fish eats ants; at low tide the ants eat fish."
--- Proverb*

 - regrets are especially painful when you abandon a previous plan and feel like you have to run in the other direction twice as fast to make up for lost time.
 - when you hit a wrong note, it’s the next note that makes it good or bad.
 - grow also feels like loss